AGenson/python-terminal-based-games/README.md

 Sorry, it was one of my first codes.
 I did not comment it or anything.

+And as I wrote it at my beginnings, I already know that a lot of things in there can be improved.

-But I am still available if there are any questions.
+But don't hesitate if there are any questions.